QuirkyCort/IoTy/README.md

 Follow the instructions here https://docs.micropython.org/en/latest/reference/filesystem.html#littlefs

-### 5) Make a directory
+### 5) Make directories

-Create the "ioty" directory on the ESP32 using the following command...
+Create the necessary directories on the ESP32 using the following command...

 ```
 pyboard.py --device /dev/ttyUSB0 -f mkdir ioty
+pyboard.py --device /dev/ttyUSB0 -f mkdir umqtt
 ```

 The "/dev/ttyUSB0" will need to be changed to whatever makes sense for your computer.